MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Methods.md

 The methods described in this section are referred to as the input processing methods.
 For functions, these three methods are represented by the `Begin`, `Process`, and `End` blocks of the function.
 Each function must include one or more of these blocks.
-The Windows PowerShell runtime uses the code within these blocks when it is running a function.
+The PowerShell runtime uses the code within these blocks when it is running a function.
 (These blocks are also available to functions that do not use the `CmdletBinding` attribute.)

 #### Begin

 This block is used to provide optional one-time preprocessing for the function.
-The Windows PowerShell runtime uses the code in this block one time for each instance of the function in the pipeline.
+The PowerShell runtime uses the code in this block one time for each instance of the function in the pipeline.

 #### Process